Undistraction/warp-grid/README.md

 }
 ```

+You can add multiple steps with `isGutter` set to `true`, and you can have these beside one-another if you want.
+If you use steps with `isGutter` set to `true` alongside the `gutter` property, the `gutter` property will act as a default, and gutters of that value will be added between any steps that do not already have at least one gutter between them.
+They will have no effect on steps with `isGutter` set to `true`.

 ### Interpolations

 A lot of the work done by the package involves interpolation.
 The grid also supports configuration params that change how it performs these interpolations.